 The Salt-and-pepper Looper Moth is also known by the name(s) of: Angulated Cutworm (caterpillar).

-The Salt-and-pepper Looper Moth is typically 0.5 inches to 0.6 inches (14mm to 17mm) in size.
-We have associated the following descriptors / identifiers to this insect: black, white, gray, brown, silver, white dot, black center mark, flying, checkered fringe, brown hair.
+The Salt-and-pepper Looper Moth is typically 0.5 inches to 0.6 inches (14mm to 17mm) in size and has the following descriptors / identifiers: black, white, gray, brown, silver, white dot, black center mark, flying, checkered fringe, brown hair.

 It has a typical diet of the following: fir; spruce; hemlock; pine.